New rules will protect California workers from dangerous heat indoors

 California’s Occupational Health and Safety (Cal/OSHA) Standards Board voted Thursday afternoon to implement rules protecting indoor workers from extreme heat.

-California now joins just a few other states, including Oregon and Minnesota, to protect people who work indoors in facilities like warehouses, restaurants and refineries.
+California now joins just two other states, Oregon and Minnesota, that protect people who work indoors in facilities like warehouses, restaurants and refineries.
 The state estimates the new rule will apply to about 1.4 million people who work indoors in conditions that can easily become dangerously hot.

 “It's an urgent public health crisis, the impact of heat on health, as we're seeing across the country,” says Laura Stock, a former Cal/OSHA Standards Board member and the director of the Labor Occupational Health Program at the University of California, Berkeley.
 “There was an urgent need for this regulation.
 It's in line with what we already have in California, which is the recognition that heat is a life-threatening exposure hazard.”